 The iron return yoke of the detector, located outside of the coil, is instrumented to act as a tail catcher and as a muon identification system.
 Several technologies are possible for the instrumented layers.
 Both RPC chambers and scintillator strips readout with SiPMs have been investigated.
-Up to 14 active layers, located mostly in the inner half of the iron yoke (see table 6.1 and figure 6.1 for more details) could be instrumented.
+Up to 14 active layers, located mostly in the inner half of the iron yoke figure ?? for more details) could be instrumented.
+A new readout scheme [158] [159] developed in the framework of RPC, with pads/pixels interconnected in a special way allows a precise position measurement using at least 3 directions strips, achieving a very good granularity with limited number of electronic channels